xcp-ng/xcp-ng-org/docs/guides.md

 ```

 :::tip
 Running `secureboot-certs` only needs to be done once per host, not per VM.
-It is not pool-wide.
+It must be called for every host in the pool.
 It must also be called after ISO upgrades once per upgraded host.
 :::

 ### Enable Secure Boot for a Guest VM